openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

 - ``tree``	- Tree Shape Illustration
 - ``bug``	- Bug Shape Illustration

-This allows us to look at the structure of the dataset used in instance-segmentation, and can be a good starting point for how to start an instance-segmentation task with OpenVINO™ Training Extensions.
+This allows us to look at the structure of the dataset used in instance segmentation, and can be a good starting point for how to start an instance segmentation task with OpenVINO™ Training Extensions.

-|

 .. image:: ../../../../../utils/images/car_tree_bug_gt_sample.png
   :width: 400

-|

 2. Check the file structure of downloaded dataset, we will need the following file structure: